nibblet787/lights-camera-drive/README.md

 * We used git issues and waffle.io

 ## Technical challenges:
 * Merging each team members work to the dev branch in git without causing major conflicts.
-* Heroku push not possible by all members caused dependancies.
+* Heroku push not possible by all members caused dependencies.
 * Heroku kept crashing as soon as a wrong login credential was entered.
-* Seed button would add listings, but would not automatically refresh view page.
+* Seed button would add listings but would not automatically refresh view page.

 ## Future enhancements
-* Adding seraching, sorting and filter listing functionality.
+* Adding searching, sorting and filter listing functionality.
-* Functinality to see availability of a car during weekends/weekdays.
+* Functionality to see availability of a car during weekends/weekdays.
 * Add review/likes for seller.
 * Clicking a car listing would expand all the car in the row.
 This needs to be fixed.
 * Add second login for end user not seller.
 End user can only see contact information of a car listing but cannot add/delete or edit.
 * Once a user selects a listing, they must be able to send an email to the seller.

 ## Key Learning:
-* Being able to use secret keyword in .env as well as on the heroku config page
+* Being able to use secret keyword in .env as well as on the Heroku config page
 * Using partials to be able to give a multipage website feel.